andreagiussani/ca-webinar-fastapi-for-data-science/README.md

  - ASGI servers.

 to build an API with Python as the backend language.
-If you are familiar with Flask or Django, they use WSGI servers - Web Service Gateway Interface servers - which is **de facto** the Python standard for compatibility between web servers, frameworks, and applications.
+If you are familiar with Flask or Django, they use WSGI (Web Service Gateway Interface) servers, which is **de facto** the Python standard for compatibility between web servers, frameworks, and applications.
-Those do not work for async and await operations, so you need an ASGI servers - asynchronous survey gateway interface server - such as `uvicorn`.
+Those do not work for async and await operations, so you need an ASGI (Asynchronous Survey Gateway Interface) servers, such as `uvicorn`.

 To locally install FastAPI, please use the pip manager and run `pip install fastapi` as well as `pip install uvicorn`